erichsu7/Treyo/README.md

 ### Object Oriented Design

-The front-end represents Rails associations between boards, lists, and cards by overwriting Backbone's `Model#parse` function to assign the JSON response's collection (represented as an array) to the Backbone model.
+The front-end preserves Rails associations between boards, lists, and cards by overwriting Backbone's `Model#parse` function to assign the JSON response's collection (represented as an array) to the Backbone model.

 ### Drag-and-drop